Delta Cancelled My Flight – Then Claimed Zero Flight Cancellations That Month

 The window has the same electronic light filter as the other windows plus an old fashioned pull down shade to alleviate any privacy concerns while on the ground.
 The bathroom was stocked with some supplies to compensate for the lack of amenity kits.

 And, another first for me on a plane, the toilet had some of the high-tech features that are often found on toilets in business- and first-class lounges in Japan and Korea.

 Before the descent, I requested the udon noodles with fried tofu.
-It came with a side dish of chicken bok choy and other vegetables.
+It came with a side dish of chicken, bok choy and other vegetables.
 It was much better than an American breakfast, and I’m even getting the hang of eating noodles with chopsticks.

 The descent from Flight Level 390 began at 13:25.
 Visibility was good so air traffic control gave us vectors for a visual approach NRT’s main runway, 16R (One Six Right).

 NH 802 touched down at 13:58 after travelling 3,478 miles.
 We parked at Terminal 1 Gate 52 at 14:07.
 I arrived a few minutes earlier than the scheduled arrival of the cancelled Delta flight and in plenty of time to visit the Skyclub before the flight in the Delta One Suites.